-a.
-Minimum Parcel size shall not be less than forty (40) acres with the exception of parcels created by a PUD in accordance with Section 11.
+- a.
+Parcel width for this district shall not be less than six hundred and sixty (660) feet. - a.
+Minimum Parcel size shall not be less than forty (40) acres with the exception of parcels created by a PUD in accordance with Section 13.
 In the event a parcel is divided and the last parcel in the division is within ten percent (10%) of the minimum required forty (40) acre size, a rounding off of the figure is permitted.